Florida Barndominiums: Builders, Codes, Costs & Financing

 Can You Build a Barndominium in Florida?

-Yes, you can build a barndominium in Florida as long as it meets local codes and requirements.
+As we mentioned above, yes you can build a barndominium in Florida as long as it meets local codes and requirements.

 You’ll find that rural areas of the state are more barndo-friendly because regulations aren’t as restrictive as suburban or urban areas.